moebiussurfing/ofxSurfingBox/README.md

 ### ofxSurfingBoxHelpText.h
 - This class draws the same, a draggable box with a filled background but with text.
 - Useful to display **Help Info** boxes in your apps.
+- Tittle font for the first text lines.

 ## Usage
 - See the examples.